Optimizing Safe Flow Decompositions in DAGs: Abstract

+They presented a characterization of the safe paths, resulting in an $O(mn+out_R)$ time algorithm to compute all safe paths, where $out_R$ is the size of the raw output reporting each safe path explicitly.
+They also showed that $out_R$ can be $\Omega(mn^2)$ in the worst case but $O(m)$ in the best case.
+Hence, they further presented an algorithm to report a concise representation of the output $out_C$ in $O(mn+out_C)$ time, where $out_C$ can be $\Omega(mn)$ in the worst case but $O(m)$ in the best case.

+In this work, we study how different safe paths interact, resulting in optimal output-sensitive algorithms requiring $O(m+out_R)$ and $O(m+out_C)$ time for computing the existing representations of the safe paths.
+Our algorithm uses a novel data structure called {\em Path Tries}, which may be of independent interest.
+Further, we propose a new characterization of the safe paths resulting in the {\em optimal} representation of safe paths $out_O$, which can be $\Omega(mn)$ in the worst case but requires optimal $O(1)$ space for every safe path reported.
+We also present a near-optimal algorithm to compute all the safe paths in $O(m+out_O\log n)$ time.
+The new representation also establishes tighter worst case bounds $\Theta(mn^2)$ and $\Theta(mn)$ bounds for $out_R$ and $out_C$ (along with $out_O$), respectively.

-Overall we present a simple characterization for the problem leading to an optimal verification algorithm and a simple enumeration algorithm.
-The enumeration algorithm is improved using the funnel structures for safe paths, which may be of independent interest.
+Overall we further develop the theory of safe and complete solutions for the flow decomposition problem, giving an optimal algorithm for the explicit representation, and a near-optimal algorithm for the optimal representation of the safe paths.